Stockton Workers Compensation Lawyer

 Common Mistakes to Avoid When Filing a Claim

-Filing a workers’ compensation claim is somewhat straightforward, but even small mistakes can jeopardize your chances of receiving the benefits you deserve.
+Filing a workers’ compensation claim is somewhat straightforward, but even small mistakes can jeopardize your chances of receiving the benefits you may be entitled to.

-• Delaying Reporting: You must notify your employer immediately after an accident to prevent complications or outright denial of your claim.
+• Delaying Reporting: You should notify your employer immediately after an accident to prevent complications or outright denial of your claim.

 • Incomplete or Incorrect Forms: The DWC-1 form, central to your claim, must be filled out thoroughly and accurately to avoid unnecessary delays.